francocurotto/DDMre/docs/rules/abilities_notes.md

 # Common Abilities Definitions
 ## TUNNEL
 Allows monster to move through other monsters, from player or opponent.
-NOTE: it does not allows moving through items or monster lords.
+**NOTE:** it does not allows moving through items or monster lords.
 ## FLY
 Allows monster to move through other non-flying monsters, from player or opponent.
-NOTE: it does not allows moving through other flying monster, items or monster lords.
 Other (non-flying) monsters can also move through a flying monsters.
 Flying monsters can only be attacked by other flying monsters or monsters with the ARCHER ability.
 Movement cost is 2 crest per square.
+**NOTE:** it does not allows moving through other flying monster, items or monster lords.
 ## ARCHER
-Allows monster to attack monsters with FLY ability.
+Allows monster to attack flying monsters.
 ## NEUTRAL
 Negates the effect of type advantages and disadvantages during attacks, when attacking and being attacked.
 # Wrap Vortex